WaleedHayat17/SOC-Honeypot-Sentinel/README.md

 This lab really helped me understand what it’s like to think like a Blue Teamer in a real-world environment.
 Seeing actual attack attempts come in was both scary and fascinating, and building visual dashboards made it feel alive.

-If you're trying to break into cybersecurity or just want to get your hands dirty with SIEM tools — this is the perfect place to start
+If you're trying to break into cybersecurity or just want to get your hands dirty with SIEM tools, this is the perfect place to start

 📸 Screenshots